andreyka/patch-finder/README.md

   - `beautifulsoup4`
   - `readability-lxml`
   - `pydantic`
 - A local vLLM server hosting `openai/gpt-oss-20b`.
+This server need to have at least RTX 4090 or more powerful GPU.

 ## Environment variables